Medical Biotechnology and

 - Assess the challenges that researchers and people working in the biopharmaceutical area are faced with when dealing with drug discovery and development

-- Edited by Daan J. A. Crommeling, Robert D. Sinclair and Meibohm B.: Pharmaceutical Biotechnology – Fundamentals and Applications.
-Fourth Edition, 2013, Springer. (hereafter referred to as PB)
+- Pharmaceutical Biotechnology – Fundamentals and Applications edited by Daan J. A. Crommeling, Robert D. Sinclair and Meibohm B. Springer, Fourth Edition, 2013 (hereafter referred to as PB)

 - Murphy, Kenneth P.: Basic Concepts in Immunology.
 Janeway's Immunobiology, 9th Edition Garland Science, Taylor and Francis Group, LLC, 2017 ISBN: 9780815345053